Two children colouring together at a table

 "They will not sit still at all"

 For highly active children, the key is session length rather than engagement quality.
 A five-minute colouring session is a genuine success.
 Trying to extend it beyond the child's natural attention span almost always backfires and puts them off the activity entirely.
 Short, frequent sessions — perhaps as part of a wind-down routine before meals or bed — build the habit without forcing sustained stillness that some children genuinely cannot manage at younger ages.
-See child won't sit still to colour — how to tell if it's normal and what actually helps and why children refuse to colour at school for more targeted guidance.

 How to set up a colouring station at home